How to apply – Class Proceedings Fund

 - Details respecting any changes in any information provided in any Applications for Funding, and

 - A copy of all documents filed with the court in the proceeding and any order made by the court in the proceeding (on request)

-Applicants who receive funding are also asked (are required) to provide comprehensive annual (semi-annual) updates on the progress of the proceeding on or about January 31st and July 31st.
-Applicants are also asked (required) to provide reports in respect of any significant events in the proceeding which occur in the interim and any data or documentation requested by Fund counsel to assist Fund counsel in the preparation of written or oral submissions as to costs.
+Applicants who receive funding are also required to provide comprehensive annual updates on the progress of the proceeding on or about January 31.
+Applicants are also required to provide reports in respect of any significant events in the proceeding which occur in the interim and any data or documentation requested by Fund counsel to assist Fund counsel in the preparation of written or oral submissions as to costs.

 Requests for payment of funded disbursements